 Faith is not a Leap

-Preachers and pastors either explicitly or imply that if you are not 100% all in than you do not believe at all.
+Preachers and pastors either explicitly or imply that if you are not 100% all-in, then you do not believe at all.
 But the Bible teaches a different story.

 23 And Jesus said to him, “‘If you can’!
 All things are possible for one who believes.”24 Immediately the father of the child cried out[a] and said, “I believe; help my unbelief!”25 And when Jesus saw that a crowd came running together, he rebuked the unclean spirit, saying to it, “You mute and deaf spirit, I command you, come out of him and never enter him again.”

 If we are honest, all of us can identify with this man.
 “I believe; help my unbelief” is a perfect summary of the internal struggle that every Christian experiences.
 It’s like reaching for Jesus to pull you out of the water when you have a weight tied to your ankle.
-In that moment you are focused on the weights keeping you under, but your heart is yearning to look up!
+At that moment, you are focused on the weights keeping you under, but your heart is yearning to look up!
 So look to Jesus!
 The point of this passage is this: even if you are only 51% sure that Jesus will do what he says, He can work with that.
-Here’s the thing, the only things that you know with 100% certainty is that you exist, because you are a thinking thing, and logical and mathematical laws like “1+1=2.”
-Other than that we need to be ok living in the tension of doubt and unanswered questions.
+Here’s the thing, the only thing that you know with 100% certainty is that you exist because you are a thinking thing and logical and mathematical laws like “1+1=2.”
+Other than that, we need to be ok living in the tension of doubt and unanswered questions.
 Jesus never promises to answer all of our questions.
-Most of the time he says something like, “Trust me and let me work.”
+Most of the time, he says something like, “Trust me and let me work.”
 Do not be afraid of doubt or unanswered questions, because God meets you there.
 Our beliefs need to have reasons behind them, and they must best correspond to reality.
 But if your expectation is that Christianity will bring you to a place of 100% certainty, the flesh will do a lot of damage to you when you never get there.

 Let me paint a picture: